mdombrov-33/loresmith/README.md

   Introducing persistent storage of AI-generated lore using PostgreSQL with SQLAlchemy 2.x and asyncpg.
   This enables saving user-selected content, tracking generations, and supporting future analytics.

-  - Async support with SQLAlchemy 2.x (Declarative + `async_session`)
-  - Store generated lore and user selections in a normalized schema
-  - Designed for production with retry logic, error handling, and Docker-managed services

 ### Phase 2: Immersion & Localization

 - **Procedural World Description Generator**